 The ultimate place to chill in Hua Hin

 A wide range of import craft beers can be found at Seenspace Hua Hin

-Monsoon Valley Vineyard is located forty kilometers from Hua Hin city center.
+Monsoon Valley Vineyard is located forty kilometres from Hua Hin city centre.
 It takes around an hour to get there and the ride toward the Monsoon Valley offers many picture perfect viewpoints.
 There are a few activities you can do at the Monsoon Valley Vineyard:

-- jeep tour in and around the vineyard (100 THB per person)
+- a jeep tour in and around the vineyard (100 THB per person)

 - dine at the restaurant which has an amazing panoramic view